chemical-roles/chemical-roles/art/README.md

 The text is set in Trattatello Regular with manual kerning and adjustments.

+The alternative "CRoG King" logo includes the same elements as the main logo superimposed on the icon of a frog wearing a crown.

 ## Files

 The CRoG logos are provided in several formats and sizes: